Drive, He Said: Production

-Filming took place in Eugene, Oregon.
+Filming of Drive, He Said took place on the campus of the University of Oregon and other nearby locations, all in Eugene, Oregon.

-During a break in the filming of this movie, which he directed and which required a brief non-sexual nude scene for an actress, Jack Nicholson decided to operate his own personal casting couch to find the perfect girl.
-Nicholson had the most beautiful starlets in Hollywood come to his office and made each disrobe for him.
-Some were more eager than others, but all disrobed and endured Jack's near-medical examination.
-He saw more than 100 girls before he chose June Fairchild, an actress he had worked with before, and likely someone he had in mind for the part all along.

 Release

 Censorship

 The Motion Picture Association of America unsuccessfully attempted to grant the film an X rating due to its profanity and sexual content.
 Among the scenes criticized were several locker room sequences displaying full-frontal male nudity; a protracted sequence in which Margotta's character, Gabriel, goes streaking through the campus; and a sex scene in which Karen Black's character, Olive, has an orgasm.